 Who Is A Female Best Suited For?

 Female Cockapoos are known for being loving, loyal, and spoiled.
-If you are interested in a smart dog that is independent and low maintenance, this is the dog for you.
+If you are interested in an intelligent dog that is independent and low maintenance, this is the dog for you.
 Females are known for being moody at times and are only affectionate when they want to be.

 Female Cockapoos do love their whole family but are most loyal and affectionate towards a particular person.